estherkyx/tp/docs/UserGuide.md

 **Linking a Student to a Class**

 Each student can be only be enrolled in one class at a time.
+(TutorFlow currently caters to GP tuition centres at a small scale.
+As such, it is not built for users who need multi-class enrolment.)

 <table class="indent-table">
   <tr>